Lead (P

 Dust control in the community

 In addition to addressing stack and fugitive dust emissions from Teck Trail Operations, the Air Quality Program includes ongoing dust control in the community.
 In the summer months, the Trail area can be very dry.
-Additional street sweeping and dust suppression keeps dust, which may have lead content, down in the dry months.
+Additional street sweeping and dust suppression reduces dust, which may have Pb content, in the community during the dry months.
 While most towns only clean streets in the spring and fall, the City of Trail performs at least two additional street sweepings of the whole community in summer as well as weekly sweeping and flushing of the downtown core.
 Dust suppressant is applied to unpaved alleys in Trail each June.
 One additional summer sweeping is performed in Rivervale.
 The roads are flushed with water at the time of sweeping so that dust is not stirred up in the process.

 Trail Street Cleaning Schedules